rsksmart/RSKIPs/IPs/RSKIPNN.md

-# Creating a contract destroyed on the same block
+# On creating a contract destroyed on the same block

 |RSKIP          |NN           |
 | :------------ |:-------------|